- Route: Smoky-mountains

 Cancer has been a part of my life and my family’s life for as long as I can remember.
 When I was young, both of my parents’ dads were diagnosed with cancer within a few years of each other.
 At the time, it was hard to fully understand the weight of the situation.
 I now realize how much this has affected my parents, my grandmothers, the rest of my family and even me.
 Cancer affects people in ways that you could never imagine it would.
 I am riding for all the crazy ways that this disease shapes families’ lives.

 My mom’s dad, Steve, or as my cousin and I called him “Guy,” recently passed away after battling cancer for 9 years.
 He did not lose his fight.
 He owned it for years and lived a life that he may have never lived if it were not for his diagnosis.
 As a paratrooper, he jumped out of planes, and that is how he chose to live: with lots of courage, excitement, and thrills.
-I hope to always live like this and have even an ounce of his resilience while I carry his story to the finish line in Alaska.
+I hope to always live like this.
+I will be reminded of all the strength and child-like joy he showed throughout his life while I carry his story to the finish line in Alaska.

 Growing up I was a cheerleader and I went to tumbling every weekend for years.
 My coach is so funny and very tough.
 He would always ask “are you trying your hardest right now?” something that I continue to ask myself each day.
 I really learned a lot about pushing yourself and getting over mental blocks, which I can only imagine is going to play a big part in this ride.
 Last year, I found out that he had been diagnosed with cancer.
 Each and every mile on the bike I will be riding for him and all that he has taught me about resiliency.